-Kyle Cooper joined the Western Texas men’s basketball coaching staff in July 2019, as Coach Andre Owens’ primary assistant.
+Kyle Cooper joined the Western Texas men’s basketball coaching staff in July 2019, and was named Head Coach in September.

 Cooper comes to WTC after one season as the top assistant coach at Mississippi Gulf Coast Community College (NJCAA D1).
 The Bulldogs finished the year 20-6 and won 20 games for the first time since 2011-12.Cooper's primary focus was on the Bulldogs defense which finished #3 in the NJCAA in points allowed per game and #6 on Massey Ratings in overall defense.
 The team extended the longest standing MACJC postseason streak by making the postseason for the 21st year in a row.
 Gulf Coast maintained a 100% graduation rate and five sophomores signed to continue on at NCAA D1 or D2 schools.